Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 >       "changed": false,
 >       "ping": "pong"
 >       }

-**Note**: ‘win_ping’ is used here for windows host connections, if it is unix host machine that we are trying to ping, then we are suppose to use ‘ping’ instead of win_ping.
+  **Note**: ‘win_ping’ is used here for windows host connections, if it is unix host machine that we are trying to ping, then we are suppose to use ‘ping’ instead of win_ping.<br />

 **Step 22**: Based on title specified in the hosts file you can ping both windows hosts and unix hosts continuously,
 >       (env-autospinup) [<user>@oransicentos8 bin]$ ansible -i /etc/ansible/hosts linuxhost -m ping
 >       (env-autospinup) [<user>@oransicentos8 bin]$ ansible -i /etc/ansible/hosts winhost -m win_ping